greenaddress/gaexamples/README.md

 # Run examples

-First run `create_mnemonic.py` to create mnemonics for testing.
+First run `create_mnemonic.py` to create a mnemonic for testing.
 ```
-$ python create_mnemonics.py
+$ python create_mnemonic.py
 ```

 Register the user with the service.
 ```
-$ python login_register.py "words printed by create mnemonics ..."
+$ python login_register.py "words printed by create mnemonic ..."
 ```

 The examples are named after the module and function they demonstrate.
-You should run them by passing the mnemonics as the first argument.
+You should run them by passing the mnemonic as the first argument.
 ```
 $ python module_function_name.py "your mnemonic words here ..."
 ```